Jabra Enhance: Committed to audiology

 Hearing care has an accessibility problem.
 In fact, 70-85% of adults 50+ with hearing loss do not receive the care they need.

 We're committed to changing this.
-At Jabra Enhance, we use video and other telehealth technologies including online hearing assessments to make custom-tuned and professionally-reviewed hearing aids available to anyone who meets our requirements.
-Recent studies have shown that approaches like ours are effective at making hearing care more accessible.3
+At Jabra Enhance, we use video and other telehealth technologies including online hearing assessments to make medical-grade hearing aids available to more people.
+Recent studies have shown that approaches like ours are effective at making hearing care more accessible (Krumm 2016).

-While Jabra Enhance can help increase the accessibility of hearing care, there will always be a need for traditional audiology practices.
+While Jabra Enhance can help increase the accessibility of hearing care, there will always be a need for in-person audiology practices.
 Some clients will opt for in-person care, or will need access to procedures such as otoscopy, probe-microphone measures, and advanced diagnostic testing.
-For these reasons, Jabra Enhance will never replace the traditional model, only augment it - and we will always let you know if we believe it is important that you be seen in person by another qualified professional.
+For these reasons, Jabra Enhance was designed to augment, not replace the in-person care model — to provide an alternative for many who can't conveniently access in-person care or prefer a different experience.
+We will always let you know if we believe it is important that you be seen in person by another qualified professional.

 The highest standards